nebulaeonline/microauthd/README.md

 I will keep the last 5 days of updates here; older updates can be found in the [CHANGELOG](CHANGELOG.md) file.

+**2025-07-03**

+This is just a heads up that the PKCE flow is going to change.
+The current implementation is just too busy code-wise, and makes implementing it on the front end challenging.
+The new flow will be more modular, with examples in the /public folder that are easier to work with and reason about.
+I hope to push these changes out today.

 **2025-07-02**

 TOTP is working again, and we added an --otp-issuer option so that you can control how your entry will appear in authentication apps like Google Authenticator; it was previously hardcoded to microauthd, but we didn't like that look.